You are currently viewing Hope on the Menu: Can What You Eat Help Hidradenitis Suppurativa?

-Searching the Internet for information on “hidradenitis suppurativa diet” can often lead to contradictory advice, including varied results from Reddit discussions, blog posts that advocate miracle foods, and elimination diets that are challenging to follow.
-One person swears that cutting dairy changed their life.
+Searching online for information about a “hidradenitis suppurativa diet” can often lead to conflicting advice, including varied results from Reddit threads, blog posts that advocate miracle foods, and elimination diets that are challenging to follow.
+One person swears cutting out dairy changed their life.
 Another found salvation in the keto lifestyle.
 Someone else is thriving on a plant-based plan.
-So, what’s the truth?
-Does your diet impact hidradenitis suppurativa (HS), or is it just nutritional noise?
+So what’s the truth?
+Does your diet really affect hidradenitis suppurativa (HS), or is it just nutritional noise?

 Let’s separate the kale from the clutter and take a science-based, patient-centered look at the intricate relationship between your diet, gut microbiome, and HS.

 One increasingly compelling area of interest is the gut microbiome.
 This complex ecosystem of bacteria, fungi, and other microorganisms plays a crucial role in regulating the immune system, controlling inflammation, and maintaining skin health.
-A healthy, diverse microbiome helps keep inflammation in check, while an imbalanced one (a condition called dysbiosis) may worsen HS symptoms.
+A healthy, diverse microbiome helps keep inflammation under control, while an imbalanced one (a condition called dysbiosis) may contribute to worsening HS symptoms.

 The Allure of the “Miracle Diet”

-When you’re living with a chronic disease that causes daily discomfort, it’s natural to search for a measure of control.
-Diet feels like something you can control, and the promise of symptom relief from a simple food swap is incredibly compelling.
-Unfortunately, if this is not approached thoughtfully, it can lead to disappointment, food fear, and disordered eating.
+When you’re living with a chronic disease that causes daily discomfort, it’s only natural to search for a measure of control.
+Diet feels like something you can control, and the idea that a simple food swap could ease symptoms is incredibly appealing.
+But without a thoughtful approach, this search can sometimes lead to disappointment, food fears, or even disordered eating.

 Dairy and HS: Frenemies or Foes?

 Some patients find that eliminating dairy helps reduce their HS symptoms, and emerging evidence suggests this may be worth exploring [1].
-Dairy products contain hormones and bioactive molecules, such as insulin-like growth factor 1 (IGF-1), that have been implicated in inflammatory pathways and acne-like skin conditions [2,3].
-However, one comprehensive review found that dairy may actually have anti-inflammatory effects in many individuals, suggesting that the impact may vary based on personal tolerance and underlying health conditions [4].
+Dairy products contain hormones and bioactive molecules, such as insulin-like growth factor 1 (IGF-1), that have been linked to inflammation and acne-like skin conditions [2,3].
+However, one comprehensive review found that dairy may actually have anti-inflammatory effects for many individuals, suggesting that its impact may vary based on personal tolerance and underlying health conditions [4].

 The takeaway?
-If you suspect dairy is a trigger, consider a trial elimination for 6-8 weeks, then reintroduce it to see how your body reacts.
-Don’t cut dairy solely based on Internet trends, however, especially if it’s one of your primary sources of calcium and protein.
+If you suspect dairy might be a trigger, consider a trial elimination for 6-8 weeks, then reintroduce it to see how your body reacts.
+However, don’t cut dairy solely because of internet trends—especially if it’s one of your primary sources of calcium and protein.

 Sugar, Insulin Resistance, and HS

 Here’s where the science gets interesting: HS is associated with metabolic syndrome, insulin resistance, and obesity.
-Studies show that individuals with HS are significantly more likely to meet the criteria for metabolic syndrome and insulin resistance than the general population [5].
-High-sugar diets can spike insulin levels, causing inflammation and hormonal imbalances that may worsen HS flare-ups [6].
+Studies show that individuals with HS are significantly more likely to meet the criteria for metabolic syndrome and insulin resistance compared to the general population [5].
+Diets high in sugar can spike insulin levels, causing inflammation and hormonal imbalances that may worsen HS flares [6].

 Cutting back on processed sugars and refined carbohydrates is smart, particularly for those with HS.
-But don’t worry—it doesn’t mean you have to go carb-free or follow a restrictive diet.
-Instead, focus on whole foods, fiber-rich options, and low-glycemic choices.
-Think of your diet as a way to nourish your body with what it truly needs, not as a list of things you can’t have, but as a path to feeling your best while still enjoying the foods you love.
+But don’t worry—this doesn’t mean you have to give up carbs altogether or follow a restrictive diet.
+Instead, focus on whole foods, fiber-rich ingredients, and low-glycemic options.
+Think of your diet as a way to nourish your body with what it truly needs; not as a list of things you can’t have, but as a path to feeling your best while still enjoying the foods you love.

-And here’s a bonus: fiber doesn’t just support digestion.
-It also feeds the healthy bacteria in your gut, helping to maintain a balanced microbiome.
-A well-balanced microbiome may play a key role in regulating your immune system and could reduce the frequency of HS flare-ups [7].
+And here’s a bonus: fiber doesn’t just support healthy digestion.
+It also feeds the good bacteria in your gut, helping to maintain a balanced microbiome.
+A strong, diverse microbiome may play a key role in regulating your immune system and could reduce the frequency of HS flares [7].

 Gluten and Autoimmunity: A Weak Link